Best Categories for Luggage & Bags

 Bags > Messenger & Crossbody

-Crossbody bags have become the fastest-growing bag segment, driven by the hands-free convenience trend.
-They appeal across demographics and work for both casual and professional settings.
-Average order values are strong because customers often purchase multiple styles.
+Crossbody bags are the fastest-growing bag segment.
+Shoppers love the hands-free convenience, and they appeal to all age groups for both casual and professional use.
+Average order values are strong because buyers often pick up more than one style.

 Luggage Sets